dma-neves/VHDL_ALU/README.md

 **Description:**
   - Simple ALU for a hypothetical CPU made in VHDL implicitly using logic gates and a structural (instead of high level behavioral) description.
 Devoleped using the Xilinx ISE tool.
   - The ALU has 2 8bit input numbers A and B and a 3bit OpCode opc.
-  - As outputs the system whas a 8bit number result and 3 flags (overflow, negative and zero)
+  - As outputs the system has a 8bit number result and 3 flags (overflow, negative and zero)
   - A alu_test.vhd test file is included in the rep.

 **Operations:**